We Are...

 Midwife & Founder of Sacred Birth

-My love of holistic birth began nearly 20 years ago.
+My love of holistic birth began about 20 years ago.
 For me, midwifery came on my path to spiritual growth.
-Being reminded of the inherent knowledge that already lives in each of us, I began to view birth and mothering as a spiritual rite of passage.
+Being reminded of the inherent knowledge that already lives in each of us, I learned to view birth and mothering as a spiritual rite of passage.
 For close to two decades I have immersed myself in a world of traditional woman-wisdom and cultivated my inner knowing and trust through my spiritual practice.
 Self-awareness and growth are most important to me personally.
 Naturally I created Sacred Birth to embody these values and infuse them in everything that we do in our practice.

-I have been a Florida licensed midwife for close to 10 yrs.
+I have been a Florida licensed midwife for over 10 yrs.
 Prior to this I was a doula, birth educator, lactation counselor, and served on the board of a non-profit birth organization.
 I’ve worked in our state health department providing breastfeeding advocacy, and attended births in home-birth and birth center settings.
 I earned a B.S in Business Administration from UCF and was also a public school teacher before entering the birth world.

 I am proud to be the daughter of immigrants and proud of my South American heritage.
 I am honored to carry the tradition of my female ancestors- the parteras, hierberas, and curanderas of my maternal lineage.
 It is important for me to acknowledge them as without their sacrifice and wisdom, what I know now and who I am would simply not be possible.
 Equally important for me is to acknowledge the spiritual teachers and mentors who have guided me on my path.
 They have influenced and changed the course of my life through their selfless love, care, and dedication to being in service.